fukaraca/worth2watch2/README.md

-**Worth2watch2** is a better version of [worth2watch](https://github.com/fukaraca/worth2watch) project which was functional and OK.
-However it was also hard by testing and maintaining manner.
+**Worth2watch2** is a better version of [worth2watch](https://github.com/fukaraca/worth2watch) project which was functional and...
+OK...
+Yet, it was hard by testing and maintaining manner.

 In this project, it's aimed to build a RESTFUL, functional, testable, maintainable application that manages back-end needs of a movie/series database.

 Features:
-- You can handle account management
+- Account management
-- You can manage contents with admin role by adding with IMDB-ID, raw-JSON and delete content by IMDB-ID
+- Handling contents with admin role by adding with IMDB-ID, raw-JSON and deleting content by IMDB-ID
-- Users can add/delete movie/series to their Favorites and search by genre and content name
+- Operations of add, delete movie/series to favorites in relational manner for related user and search by genre and content name
-- By public access, any guest can request movies list , a specific movie, series list, a specific series along with its seasons and episodes.
+- By public access, being able to request movies list , a specific movie, series list, a specific series along with its seasons and episodes.
-- Additionally, the guest can search by genre and content name.
+- By public access, searching by genre and content name.
 - Dockerized application, PostgreSQL and Redis by docker-compose.
 - Unit tested...
 - Aimed to follow clean code and SOLID principles.